tomaswolf/gerrit-gitblit-plugin/README.md

 To see the built-in configuration, access it at _<Your_Gerrit_URL>_/plugins/gitblit/static/gitblit.properties.

-By default, the built-in configuration does allow anonymous browsing, sbject to the repository and ref-level vaccess restrictions defined in Gerrit.
+By default, the built-in configuration does allow anonymous browsing, subject to the repository and ref-level vaccess restrictions defined in Gerrit.
 If you want to lock the GitBlit plugin to allow only logged-in users to browse, set in `$GERRIT_SITE/etc/gitblit.properties` the key
 `web.authenticateViewPages = true`.
 This is the only key of the built-in configuration that you _can_ override.